Pietro da Cortona

 Pietro da Cortona ([ˈpjɛːtro da (k)korˈtoːna]; 1 November 1596 or 1597 – 16 May 1669) was an Italian Baroque painter and architect.
 Along with his contemporaries and rivals Gian Lorenzo Bernini and Francesco Borromini, he was one of the key figures in the emergence of Roman Baroque architecture.
 He was also an important designer of interior decorations.

 He was born Pietro Berrettini, but is primarily known by the name of his native town of Cortona in Tuscany.
 He worked mainly in Rome and Florence.
-He is best known for his frescoed ceilings such as the vault of the salone or main salon of the Palazzo Barberini in Rome and carried out extensive painting and decorative schemes for the Medici family in Florence and for the Oratorian fathers at the church of Santa Maria in Vallicella in Rome.
+He is best known for his frescoed ceilings, such as the vault of the salone or main salon of the Palazzo Barberini in Rome and carried out extensive painting and decorative schemes for the Medici family in Florence and for the Oratorian fathers at the church of Santa Maria in Vallicella in Rome.
 He also painted numerous canvases.
-Only a limited number of his architectural projects were built but nonetheless they are as distinctive and as inventive as those of his rivals.
+Only a limited number of his architectural projects were built, but nonetheless they are as distinctive and as inventive as those of his rivals.

 Biography

 Early career

 Berrettini was born into a family of artisans and masons, in Cortona, then a town in the Grand Duchy of Tuscany.
 He trained in painting in Florence under Andrea Commodi, but soon he departed for Rome at around 1612/3, where he joined the studio of Baccio Ciarpi.
-He was involved in fresco decorations at the Palazzo Mattei in 1622-3 under the direction of Agostino Ciampelli and Cardinal Orsini had commissioned from him an Adoration of the Shepherds (c.
+He was involved in fresco decorations at the Palazzo Mattei in 1622-3 under the direction of Agostino Ciampelli, and Cardinal Orsini had commissioned from him an Adoration of the Shepherds (c.
 1626) for San Salvatore in Lauro.

 In Rome, he had encouragement from many prominent patrons.
-According to Cortona's biographers his gifted copy of Raphael's Galatea fresco brought him to the attention of Marcello Sacchetti, papal treasurer during the Barberini papacy.
+According to Cortona's biographers his gifted copy of Raphael's Galatea fresco brought him to the attention of Marcello Sacchetti, papal treasurer during the papacy of Pope Urban VIII.
 Such contacts helped him gain an early major commission in Rome (1624–1626), a fresco decoration in the church of Santa Bibiana that was being renovated under the direction of Bernini.
 In 1626, the Sacchetti family engaged Cortona to paint three large canvases of The Sacrifice of Polyxena, The Triumph of Bacchus, and The Rape of the Sabines (the latter, c.
 1629), and to paint a series of frescoes in the Villa Sacchetti at Castelfusano, near Ostia, using a team that included the young Andrea Sacchi.
 In the Sacchetti orbit, he met Pope Urban VIII and Cardinal Francesco Barberini, the papal nephew, and their patronage of Cortona provided him with ample scope to demonstrate his abilities as a painter of frescoes and canvases.